jbsouvestre/backbone.marionette/docs/marionette.view.md

 ## Events and Callback Methods

-There are several events and callback methods that are called for an View.
+There are several events and callback methods that are called for a View.
 These events and methods are triggered with the [Marionette.triggerMethod](./marionette.functions.md#marionettetriggermethod) function, which triggers the event and a corresponding "on{EventName}" method.